alicemunsal/dohex/DoHex2.md

 ## Conclusion

 I am a software architect actively developing softwares.
-I know every project is different, This is how I have been developing softwares in recent years.
+I know every project is different and I believe, there are no silver bullets.

 This is my second attempt to write about DoHex Architecture.
 The first one was getting too long and complicated.
 I decided  to split into multiple post.
 Thread models, transactions, component communications, adapter organization, scaling, deployment, refactoring, tools needed are the remaining topics.